com-480-data-visualization/team-rhj/README.md

 ###

-You can find you final website here:
+You can find our final website here:

 - [ShopScopeUSA](https://data-viz-dusky.vercel.app)